Bylaws

 MEMBERSHIP DUES AND FEES

 4.02.
 Registration Fees.
-Registration fees for each annual or interim meeting of the Association shall be paid by non-dues paying members and guests.
+Registration fees for each annual or interim meeting of the Association shall be paid by all members and guests.
 The amount of such fees shall be determined by the Board of Directors.
-Voting and Nonvoting Active, or Non-Physician Affiliate Members will also be required to pay registration fees, as determined by the Board of Directors.
+Voting and Nonvoting Active, or Non-Practitioner Affiliate Members will also be required to pay registration fees, as determined by the Program Organizing Committee and approved by the Board of Directors.
+Any exemption to paying the registration fee for the Annual meeting has to be reviewed and approved by the Program Organizing Committee and Board of Directors.

 4.03.
 Assessments.
 The Board of Directors shall have the power to impose a special assessment on the membership or any one or more categories of membership.